 - 13. Is the Operating Pro Forma Statement (Item #10) feasible and logically sound? - a.
-The Operating Pro Forma Statement is illogical, inconsistent or infeasible.
+The Operating Pro Forma Statement is illogical, inconsistent, or infeasible.
 (Low Score) - b.
 The Operating Pro Forma Statement appears adequate and does not exhibit any clear deficiencies.
 (Medium Score) - c.
 The Operating Pro Forma Statement is logically sound and feasible.
 (High Score) - 14.
-What is the cost per square foot? - a.
-Cost per square foot appears high.
+What is the cost per square foot?
+(Cost will have an impact on the scoring) - Cost per square foot appears high.
 Base sales price or monthly rental rates appear high.
 (Low Score) - b.
 Cost per square foot appears reasonable to high.
 Base sales price or monthly rental rate appears reasonable to high.
 (Medium Score) - c.
 Cost per square foot appears reasonable to very reasonable.
 Base sales price or monthly rental rate appears reasonable to very reasonable.
 (High Score) - 15.
-Does the affordability period exceed the term of the payback plan? - a.
+Does the affordability period exceed the term of the payback plan?
+(Length of affordability period will have an impact on the scoring) - a.
 No. (Low Score) - b.
 Yes.
 (High Score) - 16.
 Has the applicant included documentation of current financial commitment? - a.
 No. (Low Score) - b.
 Yes.
 (High Score) - 17.
 Is the overall quality of the development budget justified by sound underwriting? - a.
 The development budget has not been included or does not balance with the proforma statement and the sources and uses table.
 (Low Score) - b.
 The development budget approximately balances with the pro forma statement and the sources and uses table.
 (Medium Score) - c.
 The development budget is in exact balance with the pro forma statement and the sources and uses table.
 (High Score)